FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 ![An illustration of how internet providers are connected.
 In this example Global A and Global B are two providers which are connected in the same level, Local A and Local B are connected to Global A, while Local C is connected to Global B. Local A and Local B also exchange data directly and Local B and C exchange data over a local internet exchange.
 The example datacenter customer is connected to Local B.](/lectures/1-cloud-intro/internet-tiers.svg)

 {{ quiz("Given there are 3 providers A, B, and C. B is connected to A and C, but A and C are not directly connected.
 Which of the following is true?", [
-    answer("A and C directly exchange IP address range information via BGP.", false), answer("A and B directly exchange IP address range information via BGP.", true), answer("B and C directly exchange IP address range information via BGP.", true), answer("A and C cannot communicate.", false),
+    answer("A and C directly exchange IP address range information via BGP."), answer("A and B directly exchange IP address range information via BGP."), answer("B and C directly exchange IP address range information via BGP."), answer("A and C cannot communicate."),
-    answer("A and C can communicate.", true),
+    answer("A and C can communicate."),
-    answer("A forwards IP address range information from B to C", false), answer("A forwards IP address range information from C to B", false), answer("B forwards IP address range information from A to C", true), answer("B forwards IP address range information from C to A", true), answer("C forwards IP address range information from A to B", false), answer("C forwards IP address range information from B to A", false), ]) }}
+    answer("A forwards IP address range information from B to C"), answer("A forwards IP address range information from C to B"), answer("B forwards IP address range information from A to C"), answer("B forwards IP address range information from C to A"), answer("C forwards IP address range information from A to B"), answer("C forwards IP address range information from B to A"), ]) }}

 ## Software Stack